VivekDhanwada/nsw-opal-sql-analysis/01-nem-emissions-bidding/README.md

 - Time series analysis using 5-minute interval dispatch data
 - Data aggregation and regional comparison
 - Matplotlib visualisation and analytical reporting
-- Translating technical findings into client-style recommendations
+- Translating technical findings into a client-style analytical report

 ## Contribution Note

 This was a group capstone project.
-My individual contribution focused on Python code development and data cleaning.
+My individual contribution focused on Python code development for the bidding behaviour analysis and data cleaning.
 The final report represents collaborative group work.

 ## Data Source